Nik-Mouz/nikolas-mouzourides-website/blogs/hackthebox: Traverxec Write-Up/blog.md

 So what is this `%0d`?
 It's a HEX representation of a carriage return in ASCII.
 We need this due to the fact that the Nostromo source code in version 1.9.6 tries to defend against this attack via an if statement that specifically checks for `/../` in the path of incoming HTTP messages and returns a HTTP 400 if it matches.
 We dodge matching that if statement by placing a carriage return between it, `/.%0d./`, and then finally Nostromo made the mistake of cutting out carraige return characters meaning that after we pass the if statement and the carriage returns get cut out, the request path then looks like this:  `/../../../../bin/sh`.
 Perfect.

-## Privilage Escalation
+## Privilege Escalation
 #### User Enumeration
-Running a `whoami`, will tell us that we are currently the user `www-data`, looks like we will need to privilage escalate.
+Running a `whoami`, will tell us that we are currently the user `www-data`, looks like we will need to privilege escalate.

 Let's have a look around.